Variables and Constants in Swift Explained

 CLLocationManagerfor receiving GPS coordinates

-Swift has many kinds of types, such as classes, structs, enums, protocols, generics and optionals.
-Each of these has different attributes, syntax and properties, and you can use them to structure your code in different ways.
+Swift has many kinds of types, such as classes, structs, enums, protocols, extensions, generics and optionals.
+Each of these components have different attributes, syntax and properties, and you can use them to structure your code in different ways.

 In the previous chapters we’ve explicitly declared the type of variables, but you’re not required to do that.
 Swift can infer the type of a variable on its own, based on the context of your code.